Last of the Steam-Powered Trains: Interpretation

 Commentators often regard the song as Davies's criticism of early British R&B groups for being inauthentic compared to the American blues artists who wrote many of the songs they recorded.
-English professor Barry J. Faulk thinks the song fits on Village Green by relating to the album's theme of "willful obsolescence", writing that by recalling the band's earlier R&B styling, the song serves to remind listeners that music can come to quickly sound dated.
+The English professor Barry J. Faulk thinks the song fits on Village Green by relating to the album's theme of "willful obsolescence", writing that by recalling the band's earlier R&B styling, the song serves to remind listeners that music can come to quickly sound dated.
 He adds that the lyrics are a celebration on Davies's part of "his own version of the fetishized past", while "the music suggests the ease with which the musical past can become a fetish".
 Rogan considers the song "a farewell to the past", but also relevant to the blues revival taking place in both the UK and US in 1968.

-Academic Raphael Costambeys-Kempczynski considers the song one of Village Green's various character studies.
+The academic Raphael Costambeys-Kempczynski considers the song one of Village Green's various character studies.
 Miller writes that like other songs on the album, the song centres thematically around the notion of preservation and questions how one can reconcile both the past and present.
-He writes that like the character in Davies's song "Johnny Thunder", the train has avoided succumbing to middle class values like his friends but at the cost of living forever in a museum.
-Musicologist Allan F. Moore thinks the song is about the loneliness of its subject, who feels out of step with the current times.
-Band biographers Rob Jovanovic and Jon Savage each offer the same interpretation, but specify that the subject is either the Kinks or Davies, respectively.
+He writes that like the character in the song "Johnny Thunder", the train has avoided succumbing to middle-class values like his friends but at the cost of living forever in a museum.
+The musicologist Allan F. Moore thinks the song is about the loneliness of its subject, who feels out of step with the current times.
+The band biographers Rob Jovanovic and Jon Savage each offer the same interpretation, but specify that the subject is either the Kinks or Davies, respectively.
 In a 1968 interview, Davies compared the song to "Do You Remember Walter?", explaining that both were "about not having anything in common with people", adding: "It's about me being the last of the renegades.
 All my friends are middle-class now.
 They've all stopped playing in clubs.
 They've all made money and have happy faces.